nsomaru/laws2pr/4_prescription.md

 ## Section 2
 - Prescription is not interrupted if
     - Legal proceedings are instituted within 6 months to restore possession
-    - Poession is restored within 1 year by any lawful means
+    - Possession is restored within 1 year by any lawful means

 ## Section 4
 - To interrupt prescription judicially, all of the following must be met: